Master's Program Information

 • There are a number of Engineering disciplines that admit students who wish to pursue a terminal master's degree.
 In some programs, both the course option and thesis option are available.

-• Undergraduate students at Washington University may apply for the Bachelor's/Master's program in Engineering, in which graduation with a BS or AB is followed by one year of graduate study leading to the MEng or MS degree.
-This option is described in the Combined Majors and/or Multiple Degrees section of the Undergraduate Bulletin.
+• Undergraduate students at Washington University may apply for the Bachelor's/Master's program in Engineering, in which graduation with a BS or AB is followed by graduate study leading to the master's degree.
+This option is described in the Bachelor's/Master's Program in Engineering section of the Undergraduate Bulletin.

 • Students who have not previously earned a master's degree in the same field as their PhD may earn the MS on the way to their PhD.
 This option is available in some disciplines but not in all of them.